 Preheat the oven to 400ºF.
 Prepare the vinaigrette first to allow the flavors time to blend.
-In a small bowl whisk together 1/4 cup olive oil, 2 Tbsp red wine vinegar, 1 Tbsp coarse or Dijon mustard, 1 small clove of minced or crushed garlic, 1/4 tsp salt, and some freshly cracked pepper.
+In a small bowl whisk together 1/4 cup olive oil, 2 Tbsp red wine vinegar, 1 Tbsp stone ground or Dijon mustard, 1 small clove of minced or crushed garlic, 1/4 tsp salt, and some freshly cracked pepper.
 Set the dressing aside.

 You’ll need 1/2 lb. kielbasa (or any smoked sausage) for this recipe.
 I froze the other half of mine so I could make this again another day. :)

 Slice the kielbasa into 1/4-inch rounds.
 Clean 1 lb. baby red potatoes well, then slice them into 1/4-inch rounds.
 Place the kielbasa and potatoes on a large baking sheet and drizzle with 1 Tbsp olive oil.
 Toss the kielbasa and potatoes until they are well coated in the oil and the oil has coated the surface of the baking sheet.
 Sprinkle a pinch of salt and pepper over top.

 Remove any dirty or damaged leaves from a 3lb. head of cabbage.
 Cut it in half and reserve one half for a different recipe.
 Remove the stem of the half that will be used, then cut the cabbage into 1-inch wide slices.
 Finally, cut each slice into two pieces.